damiant/capacitor-navigation-bar/README.md

 getColor() => Promise<{ color: string; }>
 ```

+Gets the current color of the navigation bar.

-Gets the current color of the navigation bar in Hexadecimal.
+Retrieves the current background color of the navigation bar as a hexadecimal string.
+This is useful for saving and restoring the navigation bar state.

 **Returns:** <code>Promise&lt;{ color: string; }&gt;</code>